Choi Hyun-suk: 1999–2016: Early life

 Choi Hyun-suk was born on April 21, 1999, in South Korea.
 He is the eldest in his family and has a younger sister.
-8-year-old Choi (Korean age) grew an interest for rap and hip hop after he watched Big Bang's documentary, The Beginning (2006).
+8-year-old Choi (Korean age) first discovered rap and hip hop in first grade through Big Bang's documentary The Beginning (2006), and later through the work of Tupac and Eminem, also attending the latter's concert in Choi's country.
 In result, he solely fixated his eyes on the hip hop label, YG Entertainment.
-He formally encountered hip hop and began to dance at ages 11–12 and 13–14 (Korean ages) respectively, and soon aspired to become an artist.
-Alternatively, he wished to become a footballer, stemming from his interest in the sport and his stance as an avid fan of Real Madrid CF. In his adolescence, he enrolled at an academy called "V-Spec" for lessons and attended a private audition held by YG Entertainment through the facility.
-Choi was recruited in its trainee program in 2015, and dropped out of Chungdam High School the day after at his own will.
-Choi completed his secondary education through a High School Proficiency Assessment.
+He formally encountered hip hop and began to dance at ages 11–12 and 13–14 (Korean ages), respectively, and soon aspired to become an artist; or alternatively become a footballer, stemmed by his interest in the sport in result of his stance as an avid fan of Real Madrid CF. Preceding his interest in hip hop, Choi also joined a choir in fifth grade, following a family tradition situated in elementary school, as a sopranist and won first place as its school representative in contests.

+In his adolescence, he enrolled at an academy for lessons and attended a private audition held by YG Entertainment through the facility; as a result, Choi was successfully recruited in its trainee program in 2015.